hoywan/OSP_backend/README.md

 1. Click link of the VS code official website <a target="_blank" href="https://code.visualstudio.com/download">https://code.visualstudio.com/download</a> and download a compatible version based on your OS
 2. Install it
-3. Donwload this repository and unzip it,
+3. Donwload this repository and unzip it
 4. Click "Open Folder" in VS code to open the folder, which should contains .env and main.go e.g. OSP_backend-main
 5. Change the "DB_USERNAME" and "DB_PASSWORD" in the .env file if you change the user and pwd in step 6 in "Install MongoDB"
 6. Click "Ctrl", "Shift" and "`" at the same time to open a new terminal